Enterprise AI | | 21 min read

 What Operations Should Not Automate Too Quickly

-Operations teams should be cautious with AI use cases involving safety-critical actions, final customer commitments, regulatory determinations, production changes, financial approvals, high-value vendor decisions, legal commitments, workforce scheduling decisions with major employee impact, and actions that modify systems of record without review.
+Operations teams should be cautious with AI use cases involving safety critical actions, final customer commitments, regulatory determinations, production changes, financial approvals, major vendor decisions, legal commitments, workforce scheduling decisions with major employee impact, and actions that modify systems of record without review.

-AI may assist in these workflows, but humans should remain accountable for decisions, approvals, and exceptions.
+AI may assist in these workflows, but humans should remain accountable for decisions, approvals, exceptions, rollback, and accepted risk.

 Common Operations AI Mistakes